nevecallaway/gitgood/README.md

 This change was made on github.

-This line was added locally
+This line was added locally.